umairayub38/eidf-docs/docs/safe-haven-services/tre-gpu-service/policies.md

 ## Kubeconfig

-Each project will be assigned a kubeconfig file for access to the service which will allow operation in the assigned namespace and access to exposed service operators, for example the GPU and CephRBD operators.
+Each project will be assigned a kubeconfig file for access to the service which will allow operation in the assigned namespace and access to exposed service operators, for example the GPU operator.

 ## Kubernetes Job Names